georuiz817/Gobbler/README.md

+Hello and welcome to Gobbler!
+This was made for my final project with Flatiron University.
+Quick installation instructions are below.
+Project is using Postgres so be weary.
+Also check out the project requirement checklist to get a feel of exactly what points the project hits.

+bundle install
+rails db:create
+rails db:migrate
+cd into client
+yarn install
+cd ..
-bundle install, rails db:create, rails db:migrate, cd into client then yarn install, cd .. foreman start :)
+foreman start :)

 Project Checklist: